treysu/docker-compose-plex/README.md

 The `kometa.env` file should contain necessary environment variables for the Kometa service to function correctly.
 These will be used in the Kometa config file.

+You should also add a `default.env` file that contains the timezome evnironment varaible: `TZ=America/Chicago`.

 ## Health Check and Auto-Restart

 The `compose.yaml` file includes configurations for health checks and auto-restart of services.
 Each service will attempt to restart unless explicitly stopped.